 - You will receive a message back asking for confirmation.

 - Reply to that message.

-All courses needed for licensure are in the "Program Two: Educational Media" master’s program.
-However, you need to be (at least) in the process of entering the Master’s program for courses to count towards completion of the masters (beyond an initial semester's worth of courses).
+All courses needed for licensure are in the "Track II: Library Media" master’s program.
+However, you need to be (at least) in the process of entering the master’s program for courses to count towards completion of the masters (beyond an initial semester's worth of courses).
 So, IF you are thinking of masters, begin the process of applying so all your courses apply towards a program, instead of "just" towards licensure.
 The distinction can be subtle, which is why it's emphasized now.